 One of the biggest challenges that every mother faces, is knowing how much free rein to give her children.
 How much independence is prudent at each age and stage of development?
 As conventional wisdom knows, every child is different.
 It seems as though, there are certain children who never let their mother out of their sight and no matter how much “Cling Free” you spray on yourself, these offspring stay overly-attached.
 But, there is, inevitably, one child in every family, that seems to seek any and every opportunity to shake -off the shackles of their mother, and strike out on their own prematurely.
 In our family, that child is Alex….

-Like all the Blanchard babies, Mollie was in no special hurry to join our family .
+Like all my babies, Alex was in no special hurry to join our family .
 I didn’t think that much of it at the time.
 10 days after her due date, they went in after her.
 She emerged dazed and confused.
 But to be fair, it was probably all the Demerol they gave me, crossing the placenta.
 As I, too, was dazed and confused, for a few years…

 (Parenting tip: If a random toddler shows up uninvited to your child’s party, someone, somewhere is probably searching for her!)